Bali immersion: Jungles, waterfalls & untouched isles

 Volcanoes, water temples, lush jungle and secret beaches…Bali really is as magical as it sounds.
 On this adventure, we’re slowing the pace (just a little) and taking it all in…

 But what does ‘slowing the pace’ look like with Flash Pack?
-Over nine days you’ll glamp in the jungle and swim in a hilltop infinity pool in view of the ocean.
+Over nine days you’ll become immersed in a village community.
 You’ll experience water purification ceremonies and take a speedboat to an untouched tropical island where secret beaches and hidden temples abound.

 You’ll spend the morning with a farmer learning to plant rice the traditional way (barefoot in the mud) and cook up a Balinese feast that starts in the organic garden.
 Along the way there’ll be coffee and coconut oil workshops, water temple visits and blissful Balinese massages whilst new friendships cement on one of the world’s most beautiful islands.